 Rain on Your Wedding Day

 Rain is believed to purify and nourish everything around it.
 And rain falling on your big day is considered a good omen, a symbol of cleansing and fertility for the newly wedded couple.
 People believe that the bride won’t have to shed tears after the ceremony and throughout the marriage.
+In some cultures the spiritual meaning of rain on your wedding day is considered good luck because they think that it is difficult to loosen a wet knot.
+Similarly, the bond between the couple is stronger and longer-lasting.

 Interestingly, brides are not supposed to wear pearl jewelry on the wedding day.
 Olden folks believe that pearls are born out of mermaid’s tears and the wearer’s marital life will be beset with heartaches and woes.